studioalex/studioalex/src/content/tips/has()_feature_detection.md

 title: :has() feature detection
 description: :has() feature detection with @supports(selector(…))
 image: {
-  src: "/assets/general.jpg",
+  src: /media/general.jpg,
-  alt: "A picture of a Coding"
+  alt: A picture of a Coding
 }
 date: 2023-01-02
 draft: false
-tags: ['CSS']
+tags:
+  - CSS
 ---

 Detecting a CSS browser support for some features can be done inside CSS with `@supports`.